How does it work?

 - 15% Capital Gains Tax Reduction.
-Not only does Trisha keep her $20,000 invested and earning her a return for 8 years, the tax Trisha ultimately pays in year 8 is reduced by 15%, so rather than paying $20,000 in tax, she will pay only $17,000 in tax.
+Not only does Trisha keep her $20,000 invested and earning her a return for 8 years, the gain that Trisha pays tax on in year 8 is reduced by 15%.
+Rather than paying tax on $20,000 of gain on her Apple stock, she will pay tax on only $17,000.

 - 100% Capital Gains Exclusion.
 If Trisha leaves her $20,000 invested in the Opportunity Fund for 10 years, all of her gain on the $20,000 is tax free.
 In our example, if Trisha's Opportunity Fund investment appreciates at 7% per year, then in year 10 Trisha would receive back her $20,000 initial investment, plus an additional $20,000 in tax-free capital gains.